mafoakwah/CSC435_Video_Games_Sales_Project/data/Video_game_sales_Investment_Study.md

 dim(Video_Games_Sales)
 ```

-##4.
+##3.
 Data Cleaning

 We will be using cleaning data using data transformations.

-4.1 Since we are focusing on the video game sales between 2010 to 2016 we will shrink the data set by filtering it.
+3.1 Since we are focusing on the video game sales between 2010 to 2016 we will shrink the data set by filtering it.

 ```{r}
 gamesales2010_2016 <- filter(Video_Games_Sales, Year_of_Release >= 2010)
 nrow(gamesales2010_2016)
 ```

-4.2 We will now filter all rows where the Year_of_Release is unknown.
+3.2 We will now filter all rows where the Year_of_Release is unknown.

 ```{r}
 gamesales2010_2016 <- filter(gamesales2010_2016, Year_of_Release != "N/A")
 nrow(gamesales2010_2016)
 ```

 ##5.
-Analyzing
+Data Exploration

-Now we are going to answer the questions that were mentioned in section 2:
+We now develop questions to explore the data set.
   * Which video game platform made the most NA Sales from 2010 to 2016?
   * Which video game platform made the most Global Sales from 2010 to 2016?
   * Which video game category had the highest NA sales?
   * Which video game category made the highest Global sales?
   * Which top 5 video game developers have the highest Global video game sales?